cazcarz223/AppDev-Final-Project/README.md

 # Backend-Final-Project

-In your GitHub repository, please include a README with the following:
-App Name
-App Tagline: short one-liner description of your app Link(s) to any other public GitHub repo(s) of your app.
-If you have one repo for iOS / Android and one for Backend, please link to your backend repo in your iOS / Android README, and your iOS / Android repo in your backend README.
+**App name**: Eventer
+**App tagline**: Eventer: Where Connections Happen, One Event at a Time.
+**Important Links:** All implementations are included in this repo.
+The deployment for the backend is at 34.85.149.0 and the API Specs are at https://docs.google.com/document/d/1ZjasLMu237YTIlTiKBaqpKnpbVa3oFNMi7nMKYAsn9M/edit?usp=sharing

+**Description of App:**

+**Some screenshots of your app (highlight important features)** !??!?!?!??!

+_
-Some screenshots of your app (highlight important features) A short description of your app (its purpose and features) A list of how your app addresses each of the requirements Anything else you want your grader to know
+## A list of how your app addresses each of the requirements

-Note: The link, screenshots, and description will be used for the Hack Challenge website where we will showcase everyone’s final projects
+**Backend:**
+- We have two tables in database: Users and Events.
+They have a many-many relationship between them.
+- We have a total of 8 routes, 1 is DELETE, 3 are POST, 3 are GETs

+The API specs are also at https://docs.google.com/document/d/1ZjasLMu237YTIlTiKBaqpKnpbVa3oFNMi7nMKYAsn9M/edit?usp=sharing

+**Frontend:**

+**Anything else you want your grader to know:**
+  We had limited time due to late group merging and also one of the two frontend members dropping out.
+We received an extension until 12/9 and a drop for the midpoint submission.